RichaPujara/Portfolio/README.md

 ## 5. Target Audience:

-   Educators, Fellow developers, prospective clients/ employers
+   Educators, Fellow developers, prospective employers who are looking to engage developer and/or IT professional and prospective clients.

 ## 6. Tech Stack:

  HTML5 and CSS
+ Deployment platform: Netlify